-Those who successfully pass the tour guide exam are issued a guide certificate that is valid for 5 years.
+Those who successfully pass the tour guide exam are issued a guide certificate that is valid for up to 5 years.

 The attestation is organised by the city of Tartu and the Tartu County Tourism Foundation, in cooperation with organisations uniting guides.
 The attestation committee is composed of representatives of the Tartu County Tourism Foundation, Tartu City Government, University of Tartu, Estonian Travel and Tourism Association, Tartu Tourist Guides Association and Estonian Senior Guides Association.

 The attestation is fee-based.
 The amount of the fee is determined by the Tartu County Tourism Foundation with a decree.